What is MEF2C Related Syndrome?

 How rare is this diagnosis?

 At this time we have a population of approximately 400 patients globally, with nearly half of our patients in the United States.
 We strongly suspect that there are many more patients out there, not yet diagnosed.
-If patients do not have seizures, they are often diagnosed with autism and many are not advised to have genetic tests performed to determine if there is an underlying genetic condition causing these symptoms.
+If patients do not have seizures, they are often diagnosed with autism / cognitive and processing disabilities, and many are not advised to have genetic tests performed to determine if there is an underlying genetic condition causing these symptoms.

 What are the symptoms?